Back to Normalizing Flows Hub

 Our RealNVP with $d=2$, hidden_dim=64, and 8 coupling layers has 71,744 trainable parameters.
 The planar flow with $K=32$ layers has only 160 parameters.
 This $450\times$ difference in capacity will be clearly reflected in the density estimation quality in Part 3.

-In Part 3, we will train both models on 2D density estimation benchmarks (Two Moons and Two Circles), visualize the learned density heatmaps, watch Gaussian samples warp into the target distribution, and compare the expressiveness of planar flows versus affine coupling layers.
+In Part 3, we train both models on Two Moons and Two Circles, visualize learned density heatmaps, and compare how planar flows and affine coupling layers handle multi-modal distributions.